GoogleCloudPlatform/cloud-bigtable-examples/java/jetty-managed-vm/README.md

 1. Deploy the application

- `gcloud preview app deploy app.yaml --docker-build=remote`
+ `gcloud app deploy app.yaml --docker-build=remote`

 1. go to the new default module which will be displayed in results from the deploy.
 It will look like: `https://20150624t111224-dot-default-dot-PROJECTID.appspot.com`